eyescroll/BrookesBlog/_posts/2020-10-14-the-big-issue-type-towards-change.md

 ![](../uploads/article4-articlephoto.jpeg)

 Mostly, though, the text is the body of the articles, which is in a single typeface.
 This sans-serif font of slightly-greater-than-average x-height is more rounded than many others, giving it a less austere appearance than the more compressed texts used in academic or news materials.
 Yet it remains a clear font that engages the audience without feeling overly familiar or informal.
 It strikes the balance between the cheerful novelty fonts used throughout for attention a more traditional text font such as Times New Roman.

+Ultimately though, for a foundation such as The Big Issue, regardless of the font and formatting, it is the message in the words and the intent of the organisation that matters the most.